 Jump to a section of this article

-Martvili Canyons is located in Samegrelo Region and was created by the Abasha river which runs through and washes limestone rocks.
-The full length of the canyons is 2400 meters (around a mile and a half), the depth is 20-40 meters, the width is 5-10 meters.
-In the middle part of the canyon there are 25-meter waterfalls and several natural “bridges”.
+Martvili Canyons is located in the Samegrelo Region and was created by the Abasha River which runs through and washes limestone rocks.
+The full length of the canyons is 2400 meters (around a mile and a half), the depth is 20 to 40 meters, and the width is five to ten meters.
+In the middle part of the canyon, there are 25-meter waterfalls and several natural “bridges”.
 All the more, traces of primitive people and prehistoric animals have been found in the area.

 Katskhi Pillar is located in the Imereti region near the mining town of Chiatura.
 It is a historical monument of Georgia included in the “Red List” of endangered sites.
 Katskhi Pillar is a rock mass formed as a result of tectonic shifts and measures up to 45 meters.
-There is a church located on top of the pillar which is inhabited by local monks who, according to some historical sources, live here from the 6th century.
-It is possible to climb up to the church by using a 131 step iron ladder, but it’s not the easiest task.
+There is a church located on top of the pillar which is inhabited by local monks who, according to some historical sources, have lived here since the 6th century.
+It is possible to climb up to the church by using a 131-step iron ladder, but it’s not the easiest task.
 Currently, no one is allowed on the top of the Katskhi pillar except the church members.

 Black Rock Lake